-LCR Meter Glossary and Terms
+LCR Meter Defined

-An LCR meter (Inductance (l), Capacitance (C), and Resistance (R)) is an instrument used to measure the inductance, capacitance, and resistance of a component, sensor or other device that’s operation depends upon capacitance, inductance or resistance.
+An LCR meter (Inductance (l), Capacitance (C), and Resistance (R)) is an instrument used to measure the inductance, capacitance, and resistance of a component, sensor or another device that’s operation depends upon capacitance, inductance or resistance.
 IET Labs manufactures a wide variety of LCR Meters , Capacitance Meters , and Resistance meters for high resistance and low resistance measurement.
 In addition, IET Labs also manufactures a variety of Resistance , Capacitance , Inductance Standards for all of your calibration needs.

 Digital LCR meters measure the current (I) flowing through a device under test (DUT), the voltage (V) across the DUT, and the phase angle between the measured V and I. From these three measurements, all impedance parameters can then be calculated.
 A typical LCR meter has four terminal Kelvin connection to connect to the DUT device under test.
 The Kelvin connection minimizes errors due to cabling and connection to the DUT.